How Did a Nice Girl Like Me Wind Up on a Crazy Literary Journey Like This?

 I sensed the Lord’s calling to capture the truths in that story through a different lens so it could impact more people.

-That story became The Plum Blooms in Winter, which will be my debut novel.
-I’m currently working on a follow-on novel inspired by the Doolittle Raid, tentatively titled The Cherry Blossom Falls.
+That story became The Plum Blooms in Winter, my debut novel.
+I’m currently working on a follow-on novel inspired by the Doolittle Raid, The Mulberry Leaf Whispers.

 I live just outside Phoenix with my husband, a third-generation airline pilot who doubles as my Chief Military Research Officer.
 We share our home with our two nearly-grown-up kids and a small platoon of housecats.
 When I’m not writing, you’ll find me rollerblading–yes, I know that makes me a throwback :), watching a majestic desert moonrise, or dreaming of an upcoming trip.
 My husband and I just returned from a tour of Israel and Jordan, as well as Wales.